 Are you Struggling with Addictive Behavior?

 If you or a loved one is struggling to overcome or control an addictive behavior, reaching out for help is the first step towards recovery.
 Like other addictions, behavioral addictions require treatment.
 Kemah Palms has the experience, compassion, and training to help guide you throughout your recovery process.
-To learn more about how our programs and treatment options can help you or a loved one, call us today at [Direct].
+To learn more about how our programs and treatment options can help you or a loved one, call us today today.